vlang/v/doc/docs.md

 }
 ```

-For mutable values, the compiler doesn't do a type cast by default.
+Mutable variables can change, and doing a cast would be unsafe.
 Mutable variables can change by the time and and doing a cast would be unsafe.
 However, sometimes it's needed to have a type cast despite of mutability.
 In this case the developer has to mark the expression with a `mut` keyword